 Adding Smoky Flavors

 The Ragu recipe below uses the smoked tomatoes straight from the freezer.
-You can use regular canned or fresh tomatoes instead of course, and it is still wonderful.
-Some people do not care for smoky flavors and the flavor of the recipe below does not suffer with non-smoked tomates.
+You can use regular canned or fresh tomatoes in a pork ragu instead of course, and it is still wonderful.
+Some people do not care for smoky flavors and the flavor of the recipe below does not suffer with non-smoked tomatoes.

 If you don’t have tomatoes to smoke and you want to achieve the smoky flavor, I would try adding a little smoked sea salt or even some liquid smoke.

-Another dish that really benefits from smoked tomatoes is this Italian Puttanesca on a bed of spaghetti squash.
+Another dish that really benefits from smoked tomatoes is this Italian Puttanesca.
 Or make a smoked tomato homemade shrub syrup and have it in your Bloody Mary for a real treat!

 Pork Ragu with Spaghetti Squash